metal-stack/docs/docs/src/installation/troubleshoot.md

 In the following sections, you can look up the machine issues that are returned by `metalctl` and find out how to deal with them properly.

+#### no-event-container

+Every machine in the metal-stack database usually has a corresponding event container where provisioning events are stored.
+This database entity gets created lazily as soon as a machine is registered by the metal-hammer or a provisioning event for the machine arrives at the metal-api.

+When there is no event container, this means that the machine has never registered nor received a provisioning event.
+As an operator you should evaluate why this machine is not booting into the metal-hammer.

+This issue is special in a way that it prevents other issues from being evaluated for this machine because the issue calculation usually requires information from the machine event container.

 #### no-partition

 When a machine has no partition, the [metal-hammer](https://github.com/metal-stack/metal-hammer) has not yet registered the machine at the [metal-api](https://github.com/metal-stack/metal-api).
-Instead, the machine was created through metal-stack's event machinery, which does not have a lot of information about a machine (e.g. a PXE boot event was reported from the pixiecore).
+Instead, the machine was created through metal-stack's event machinery, which does not have a lot of information about a machine (e.g. a PXE boot event was reported from the pixiecore), or just by the [metal-bmc](https://github.com/metal-stack/metal-bmc) which discovered the machine through DHCP.

 This can usually happen on the very first boot of a machine and the machine's [hardware is not supported](../overview/hardware.md) by metal-stack, leading to the [metal-bmc](https://github.com/metal-stack/metal-bmc) being unable to report BMC details to the metal-api (a metal-bmc report sets the partition id of a machine) and the metal-hammer not finishing the machine registration phase.